BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 The work of clearing all lint errors and integrating the rule in our CI is still ongoing

-## Other focus assertions
+## Beyond "Should be Focused"

-The "should be focused" asserion, while to use and lint for, is quite wordy.
-We also introduced other stabilisation utils, such as
+While the "should be focused" assertion is effective and easy to lint, it can be verbose.
+To address this and cover more scenarios, we introduced other stabilization utilities:

-- a "navigate X direction to X" action : extra precision of the end goal of the navigation help more precise actions.
-While it doesn't check for inital focus, it helps make sure that the action it self is successful, ensuring more stable tests.
+- "Navigate X direction to X": This action combines the navigation step with the final focus check.
+By specifying the end goal, we ensure the action itself is successful.
+Although it doesn't validate the initial focus, it significantly improves stability by verifying the outcome.
-- Other types of assertions than focus : while our app usage is focused based, there are other elements that are important to check for, espicially in a streaming app.
-We have assertion on player state and advancement after keyboard actions.
-The lint rule includes them as valid assertions after an action, and they help make sure that the action had the expected effect on the media player.
+- State Assertions: In a streaming app, focus isn't the only state that matters.
+We also validate player states (e.g., play/pause, playback progress) after keyboard actions.
+Our lint rule accepts these as valid post-navigation assertions, ensuring that key presses have the expected effect on the media player.

 ## Conclusion